Wander Over Yonder

-Wander Over Yonder is an American animated television series that aired on Disney Channel and Disney XD.
-Created by Craig McCracken, it follows the adventures of the optimistic Wander, who rides across the galaxy to help the inhabitants of various planets live freely despite the intentions of Lord Hater to rule the universe.
+Wander Over Yonder is an American animated television series created by Craig McCracken and produced by Disney Television Animation for Disney Channel and Disney XD.
+It follows the adventures of Wander, an optimistic nomad who travels across the galaxy and helps the inhabitants of various planets live freely despite the intentions of the evil Lord Hater to rule the universe.

 The series premiered on Disney Channel on August 16, 2013.
-New episodes were moved during its first season to Disney XD on March 31, 2014.
+New episodes were moved during its first season to Disney XD on March 31, 2014, while episodes still did air on Disney Channel until October 4, 2014.
 The series ran for two seasons with the final episode airing June 27, 2016.

 Plot

-The series follows Wander, a nomadic, helpful, and overly-optimistic intergalactic traveller and his best friend and steed, Sylvia the Zbornak, as they travel from planet to planet helping people to have fun, play, and live free, despite the continuing encroachment of Lord Hater, one of the most powerful villains in the galaxy, and his army of Watchdogs.
+The series follows Wander, a nomadic, helpful, and overly-optimistic intergalactic traveler and his best friend and steed, Sylvia the Zbornak, as they travel from planet to planet helping people to have fun, play, and live free, despite the continuing encroachment of Lord Hater, one of the most powerful villains in the galaxy, and his army of Watchdogs.

 The show's first season is episodic; there are very few strong ties between episodes, and they can be viewed independently of each other.
 In the second season, however, a more sequential story is introduced; as Lord Dominator begins to conquer the galaxy, the show's tone becomes more serious and the focus moves from stopping the rather incompetent Lord Hater to stopping the extremely competent Lord Dominator.
 As a result, the episodes are more closely linked and there are several developments in the overarching plot.